ChristianMThomas/Mind-Forge-SeatFlix-Frontend/README.md

-# Mind-Forge-MovieApp
+# Mind-Forge-SeatFlix
- (Now known as SeatFlix)

 ## Overview
-Mind-Forge-MovieApp is a **free streaming website** built with **React** and powered by **Appwrite** for backend storage and data management.
+Mind-Forge-SeatFlix is a **free streaming website** built with **React** and powered by **Appwrite** for backend storage and data management.
 Users can explore and stream a variety of movies with a seamless UI and robust performance.

 ## Features
 - 🎬 **Stream movies** for free.